arangodb/spring-data/README.md

 }
 ```

-Will result in the following stored edge-document in collection *relations*:
+The database representation of *Relation* in collection *relations* looks as follow:
 ```
 {
   "_key" : "123",